Progressive Update Guided Interdependent Networks for Single Image Dehazing: Conclusion

 \section{Conclusion}

+A single image dehazing framework is proposed in this paper which involves progressive dehazing jointly with the updating of the transmission map and atmospheric light values.
+Our unique multi-network framework contains a channel-wise atmospheric light estimation network that allows handling of color cast in hazy images.
+It also contains novel transmission map and atmospheric light updater networks that allow the handling of insufficiency in their initial estimates.
+A novel dehazing network interdependent with the updater networks outputs the dehazed image from the framework in a progressive manner, where inter-step dependencies are maintained.
+The dehazing module with the updater and dehazing networks is trained end-to-end allowing effective dehazing.

-In this paper, we propose a single image dehazing framework which involves transmission map and atmospheric light estimation and updation.
-The updater networks work jointly with the estimation of the dehazed image using an LSTM based convolutional architecture.
-Our novel model for atmospheric light estimation produces channel-wise estimates, which allows handling of color cast in hazy images.
-Our proposed iterative dehazing model with the novel updater networks is designed to work in a wide variety of hazy conditions with different amounts of haze.
-Our dehazing approach is experimentally found to perform effectively for both indoor and outdoor images, and also for real-world and synthetic hazy images.
-Hazy conditions with different amounts of haze and color casts are well-handled by our approach, which outperforms the state-of-the-art.
-The dehazed results produced by our approach is found to achieve enhanced visibility while ensuring visually realistic faithful restoration.
-In a detailed ablation study, one of the findings is that our iterative updating strategy is more effective than LSTM based recursion.
-Moreover, the effectiveness is further improved by their combined use.
-Employing a separate dehazing network taking transmission map and atmospheric light priors is also found effective compared to the use of an image-to-image mapping network.
-Finally, our updater strategy is generic in nature and it can be used in any other dehazing network with simple modifications.
+Our proposed progressive update guided dehazing framework is designed to work in a wide variety of real-world hazy conditions with different amounts of haze and color casts.
+Our dehazing approach is experimentally found to perform effectively for both indoor and outdoor hazy images.
+It is also found to outperform the state-of-the-art in general on real-world and synthetic hazy images both qualitatively and quantitatively.
+The dehazed results produced by our approach are seen to provide enhanced visibility by ensuring visually realistic and faithful restoration without the introduction of distortion.
+The studies also show that that our progressive updating and dehazing strategy involving end-to-end training with haze parameter guidance is more effective than just end-to-end learning of an image-to-image mapping.
+We also find that our use of a separate dehazing module, with transmission map and atmospheric light guidance, is effective compared to the use of haze parameter estimates in a predefined model for dehazing.
+The proposed framework is also observed to be highly effective in managing image artifacts while dehazing.